eslint/rfcs/designs/2022-community-eslint-org/README.md

 - What exact acceptance criteria do we want to use?
 - What's the main place of communication for the community core team?
+- Will the community core team be compensated out of the main ESLint budget?

 ## Help Needed